streamdata-gallery-organizations/xignite/_listings/xignite/getchartdesign-post.md

       EndDate:
         description: This is a default description.
         type: post
-      ChartWidth:
+  GetHistoricalCrossRatesBidAskRangeResponse_tns:
+    properties: []
+  GetHistoricalCrossRatesAsOf_tns:
+    properties:
+      Symbol:
         description: This is a default description.
         type: post
-      ChartHeight:
+      EndDate:
         description: This is a default description.
         type: post
-      Preset:
+      Periods:
         description: This is a default description.
         type: post
-  GetTopicChartPresetResponse_tns:
+  GetHistoricalCrossRatesAsOfResponse_tns:
     properties: []
-  GetTopicChartCustom_tns:
+  GetHistoricalCrossRatesBidAskAsOf_tns:
     properties:
-      TopicCode:
+      Symbol:
+        description: This is a default description.
+        type: post
+      EndDate:
+        description: This is a default description.
+        type: post
+      Periods:
+        description: This is a default description.
+        type: post
+  GetHistoricalCrossRatesBidAskAsOfResponse_tns:
+    properties: []
+  GetOfficialCrossRate_tns:
+    properties:
+      AsOfDate:
+        description: This is a default description.
+        type: post
+  GetOfficialCrossRateResponse_tns:
+    properties: []
+  GetOfficialCrossRates_tns:
+    properties:
+      Symbols:
+        description: This is a default description.
+        type: post
+      AsOfDate:
+        description: This is a default description.
+        type: post
+  GetOfficialCrossRatesResponse_tns:
+    properties: []
+  GetOfficialCrossRateBidAsk_tns:
+    properties:
+      AsOfDate:
+        description: This is a default description.
+        type: post
+  GetOfficialCrossRateBidAskResponse_tns:
+    properties: []
+  GetOfficialCrossRatesBidAsk_tns:
+    properties:
+      Symbols:
+        description: This is a default description.
+        type: post
+      AsOfDate:
+        description: This is a default description.
+        type: post
+  GetOfficialCrossRatesBidAskResponse_tns:
+    properties: []
+  GetMutipleHistoricalCrossRates_tns:
+    properties:
+      Symbols:
+        description: This is a default description.
+        type: post
+      AsOfDate:
+        description: This is a default description.
+        type: post
+  GetMutipleHistoricalCrossRatesResponse_tns:
+    properties: []
+  GetAverageHistoricalCrossRates_tns:
+    properties:
+      Symbols:
         description: This is a default description.
         type: post
       StartDate: